evcc-io/icons/README.md

 - ✅ **Free for open source** - Use in open source projects
 - ✅ **Free for education** - Use in educational materials
 - ❌ **No commercial use** - Cannot be used in commercial products or services
-- 📝 **Attribution required** - Must credit "naltatis, michael@evcc.io"
+- 📝 **Attribution required** - Must credit "https://evcc.io"
 - 🔄 **Share-alike** - Derivatives must use the same license

-For commercial licensing options, please contact naltatis, michael@evcc.io.
+For commercial licensing options, please contact info@evcc.io.